Invasion of Privacy–False Light Explained

 The law provides everyone with some basic rights to privacy.
 Privacy is the general right to be left alone and free from unwanted publicity.
 Unreasonable invasion of one’s privacy causes harm.

 There are four well-established lawsuits for invasion of privacy:

 - And disclosure

 In most states, the rights under these lawsuits are personal.
 Most end when a person dies, and they do not apply to corporations and other legal entities.

 This article discusses the invasion of privacy lawsuit known as false light.

 A common defense to false light is consent, express or implied.
-Note that unlike a defamation lawsuit, the truth of the statements themselves is not a defense.
-Because the interest being protected by a false light lawsuit is a person’s right to have his or her views not distorted, not his or her reputation, truth is irrelevant.
+Note that, unlike a defamation lawsuit, the truth of the statements themselves is not a defense.
+Because the interest is protected by a false light lawsuit is a person’s right to have his or her views not distorted, not his or her reputation, truth is irrelevant.